• Skip to primary navigation

 The number of trim profiles a place like Allegheny Millwork has compared to a big box store is just amazing.

-Allegheny Millwork and Lumber
+Trim Piece Options at Allegheny Millwork and Lumber in Pittsburgh, Pennsylvania

-They were kind enough to cut all the trim pieces down to my preferred size and even helped load up my dad's truck.
-The trim is all finger-jointed pine, so it's much straighter than some other pine trim but doesn't have the floppy feel of MDF trim with soft edges.
+The trim is all finger-jointed pine, so it’s much straighter than some other pine trim but doesn’t have the floppy feel of MDF trim with soft edges.
 All of the details on the trim are very sharp and everything comes primed.
-It's very high quality stuff.
+It’s very high quality stuff.

 This is the craftsman style look I was going for...